code4recovery/spec/README.md

 Some possible next steps for this format include:

-- organizational metadata so that an org can indicate its preferred name and URL
+- metadata so that service entities can indicate their preferred name and URL
 - contact information for following up on issues with feed or meeting info
 - language split out into its own fields
 - indication of which language was used for geocoding